lorin/booknotes/Drift-Into-Failure.md

 - The idea that organizations are capable of inculcating a safety orientation among its members through recruitment, socializing and indoctrination is met with great skepticism.
+- Strutural secrecy, with participants not knowing about what goes on in other parts of the organization, is a normal by-product of the bureaucratic organization and social nature of complex work.
+- People do what locally makes sense to them, given their goals, knowledge and focus of attention in that settings.
+- As with Vaughan's normalization of deviance, operational success with such adapted procedures is one of the strongest motivators for doing it again, and again.
+- This, instead, can be achieved by making the boundaries of system performance explicit and known, and to help people develop skills at coping with the edges of those boundaries.
+- Also, a reminder to try harder and watch out better, particularly during times of high workload, is a poor substitute for actually developing skills to cope at the boundary.
+- Safety is an emergent property, and its erosion is not about the breakage or lack of quality of single components.
+- Drifiting into failure is not so much about breakdowns or malfunctioning of components, as it is about an organization not adapting effectively to cope with the complexity of its own structure and environment.
+- Organizational resilience is about finding the political, practical and operational means to invest in safety even under pressures of sacrcity and competition, because that may be when such investments are needed most.
+- How can an organization become aware, and remain aware, of its models of risk and danger?

 ## Outline